NREL-Sienna/PowerSimulations.jl/docs/src/archive_old_docs_content.md

 An appropriate optimization solver is required for running PowerSimulations models.
 Refer to [`JuMP.jl` solver's page](https://jump.dev/JuMP.jl/stable/installation/#Install-a-solver) to select the most appropriate for the application of interest.

+## From: Quick Start Guide

+  - **Julia:** If this is your first time using Julia visit our [Introduction to Julia](https://nrel-Sienna.github.io/SIIP-Tutorial/fundamentals/introduction-to-julia/) and the official [Getting started with Julia](https://julialang.org/learning/).
+  - **Package Installation:** If you want to install packages check the [Package Manager](https://pkgdocs.julialang.org/v1/environments/) instructions, or you can refer to the [PowerSimulations installation instructions](@ref Installation).
+  - **PowerSystems:** [PowerSystems.jl](https://github.com/nrel-Sienna/PowerSystems.jl) manages the data and is a fundamental dependency of PowerSimulations.jl.
+Check the [PowerSystems.jl Basics Tutorial](https://nrel-sienna.github.io/PowerSystems.jl/stable/tutorials/basics/) and [PowerSystems.jl documentation](https://nrel-Sienna.github.io/PowerSystems.jl/stable/) to understand how the inputs to the models are organized.
+  - **Dataset Library:** If you don't have a data set to start using `PowerSimulations.jl` check the test systems provided in [`PowerSystemCaseBuilder.jl`](https://nrel-sienna.github.io/PowerSystems.jl/stable/tutorials/powersystembuilder/)

+!!! tip

+    If you need to develop a dataset for a simulation check the [PowerSystems.jl Tutorials](https://nrel-sienna.github.io/PowerSystems.jl/stable/tutorials/basics/) on how to parse data and attach time series

+  - **Tutorial:** If you are eager to run your first simulation visit the Solve a Day Ahead Market Scheduling Problem using PowerSimulations.jl tutorial

 ## From: Modeler Guide

 ### Modeling FAQ